roc-lang/examples/examples/TaskLoop/README.md

 - `Task.ok (Step aNewState)`: To inform Task.loop that a new Step has been completed with a new state.
 - `Task.ok (Done aFinalState)`: To inform Task.loop that the loop is done with a final state.
 No new steps will be executed.
-- `Task.err error`: To inform Task.loop that an error has occurred, in this case an unprocessable input, and the loop should be stopped.
+- `Task.err error`: To inform Task.loop that an error has occurred, in this case an unprocessable input.
+The loop should stop.

 It calls `addNumberFromStdin` to process the input and return the three possible results.
 Then this fuction wraps them into a `Task.ok` or `Task.err` task.